crolllab/teaching/Microbiome_Applications/README.md

 ## Aims of the practical
 - Familiarity with the work in R, RStudio, and Quarto
-- Sumarize and visualize microbiome composition data
+- Summarize and visualize microbiome composition data
 - Assess differences among groups of samples

 ## Handing in your work